dhbradshaw/python-by-the-inch/src/python-as-calculator/README.md

 # Python as a Calculator

-Coming out of physics, my first uses of python were as a powerful calculator.
-So that's what I'll show you first.
+Even before you learn to code, you can use python as a calculator.